Financial statements for small businesses: Track, analyze, and grow with confidence

 How to use financial statements to analyze your business

-The different categories of financial statements each help you assess and manage your business’s finances, and as well as aid accurate financial reporting so you comply with tax rules.
+Each type of financial statement helps you assess and manage your business’s finances.
+They also support accurate financial reporting so you comply with tax rules.

-Information from the income statement is used, in particular, to calculate three important metrics: gross profit, operating income, and net income – calculations that indicate whether you need to adjust prices and reduce costs to improve profitability.
+You can use your income statement to calculate gross profit, operating income and net income.
+These numbers help you decide if you need to adjust prices or reduce costs to improve profits.

 The balance sheet helps you: